vishu103/location-logs/README.md

 5. Swipe left to delete any log.
 6. Click on the coordinates to open the location on google maps.

+#### Changelog
+1. 5th September 2019 - Added support for displaying ads in the app.

 Screenshots:

 ![Screenshots](https://user-images.githubusercontent.com/29485313/63282207-e8b77e80-c2cb-11e9-8d8c-28a179066a1f.jpg)

-Location Logs for Android: [Download apk file here](https://drive.google.com/file/d/1KK1dyAZnAdhoZtBg8UUIrkEHr6N0l4YX)
+Location Logs for Android:

 [![GooglePlayLink](https://user-images.githubusercontent.com/29485313/61143889-12bd9a00-a4f1-11e9-90ce-73d190532653.jpg)](https://play.google.com/store/apps/details?id=in.edureal.locationlogs)